75 Names That Mean Snow, Ice or Winter for Your Little One

 - Epiphany - Epiphany is Greek for a sudden realization and refers to a Christian winter holiday.

-- Flykra - Of German and Danish origin meaning snowflake.
+- Flykra - Of German, Faroese, and Danish origin.
+This name means snowflake.

-- Frostine - A French name that means snow.
+- Frostine - A French name that means "freezing."

 - Guinevere - This English name means white.